 A well-lit space makes the interior more attractive, and directly affects the emotional well-being of a person.
 A room full of light and air is uplifting and can even reduce stress levels.
 We answer the question of how to make a dark room brighter with seven tips.

-The easiest and most logical way to lighten up a room is to paint the walls and ceiling white.
+1. White color The easiest and most logical way to lighten up a room is to paint the walls and ceiling white.
 Light shades do not absorb light, but rather reflect it.
 A white apartment seems to be filled with light and air, light walls make it visually larger – this is especially important for small apartments.
-Pay attention to matte paint.
-Unlike glossy, which can create glare, a matte finish reflects natural light evenly.
-You can not stop on the walls and also use white furniture, decor, and textiles.
-To bring dynamics to an overly static interior, textured materials and black graphic elements – window and door frames, furniture legs, and lamps – will help.

-Making a dark room brighter will help competent window design.
+4. Window decor Making a dark room brighter will help competent window design.
 The most trendy window decor is its complete absence.
 A restrained approach dictates a passion for minimalism, Scandinavian and Japanese aesthetics.
 Of course, without curtains, more natural light penetrates into the interior.
-It is recommended to use textiles on windows only if there is really a need to fence off prying eyes, an ugly look, or darken the space for a while for a comfortable sleep.
-In this case, light opaque curtains or roller blinds with a blackout effect will be a harmonious option.

-The ideas underlying the aesthetics of minimalism are emptiness and silence, the rejection of things.
+6. Minimum furniture The ideas underlying the aesthetics of minimalism are emptiness and silence, the rejection of things.
 Furniture occupies a large part of the space and greatly affects its perception.
 Deciding to create a minimalist interior, you need to remove all unnecessary.
-The choice in favor of minimalism works not only for the aesthetics of the interior, but also allows you to make a dark room brighter.
-In a room with a minimal set of furniture, there is more air, the light penetrates through it without encountering obstacles in the form of bulky cabinet furniture.